-If you have taken up running as part of your physical activities and you are experiencing pain in your heels, you may have jogger’s foot.
-Jogger’s foot is not common; it is most often seen in long distance runners, but is also sometimes seen in ballet dancers.
+If you have taken up running as part of your physical activities and you are experiencing pain in your heels, you may have jogger’s foot or medial plantar neuropraxia.
+Jogger’s foot is not common; it is most often seen in long-distance runners but is also sometimes seen in ballet dancers.

 If you have jogger’s foot, the problem usually goes away with rest.
-Talk to your Pompano Beach area physician and personal trainer to work out a low or no impact fitness program so that you do not lose the level of physical fitness you have attained.
+Talk to your Pompano Beach area physician and personal trainer to work out a low or no-impact fitness program so that you do not lose the level of physical fitness you have attained.
 You can also treat the pain and inflammation using ice packs and anti-inflammatory medicines.
 When you start running again, take it easy.
 Stay off your feet if running causes pain.
-Usually, jogger’s foot will resolve without having to resort to surgery.
+Usually, jogger’s foot or medial plantar neuropraxia will resolve without having to resort to surgery.
 However, some severe cases require surgery to relieve the compression.